nevrome/cultrans.bronzeageburials.article2019/README.md

 As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (\> version 3.5.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install()`.
 If it's not possible any more to construct a working environment with these methods due to technological progress, one can use the Docker image.

 A Docker image is a lightweight GNU/Linux virtual computer that can be run as a piece of software on Windows, Linux, and OSX.
-To capture the complete computational environment used for this project I have a Dockerfile that specifies how to make the Docker image that I developed this project in.
+To capture the complete computational environment used for this project, I created a Dockerfile that specifies how to make a compatible Docker image.
 The Docker image includes all of the software dependencies needed to run the code in this project, including the data and code itself.
-To launch the Docker image for this project, first, [install Docker](https://docs.docker.com/installation/) on your computer and download the `.tar` file with the paper image from the relevant repository (see Compendium DOI).
-At the Docker prompt, you can load and run the image with:
+To launch the image, first, [install Docker](https://docs.docker.com/installation/) on your computer and start the Docker daemon.
+Then download the image `.tar` files from the relevant repository (see Compendium DOI).
+At the command prompt you can merge the `.tar` files to one coherent archive, load it into Docker and then run the image as a container:

+    cat cultransbronze19_docker_image.tar.part_* > cultransbronze19_docker_image.tar
     docker load -i cultransbronze19_docker_image.tar
     docker run -e PASSWORD=cultransbronze19 -dp 8787:8787 --name cultransbronze19 cultransbronze19

 This will start a server instance of RStudio.
 Then open your web browser at localhost:8787 or run `docker-machine ip default` in the shell to find the correct IP address, and log in with **rstudio/cultransbronze19**.
-Once logged in, use the Files pane (bottom right) to navigate to the script files.
+Once logged in, use the Files pane (bottom right) to navigate to the script files in the `analysis` folder.
 More information about using RStudio in Docker is available at the [Rocker](https://github.com/rocker-org) [wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) pages.

 I developed and tested the package on this Docker container, so this is the only platform that I'm confident it works on.
 It was built and stored with:

     docker build -t cultransbronze19 .
     docker save -o cultransbronze19_docker_image.tar cultransbronze19
+    split -d -b 100M cultransbronze19_docker_image.tar "cultransbronze19_docker_image.tar.part_"

 ### Licenses: